Magazine article

 ...as seen in Whitley's work (Kirkup 2018).

-Author Surname, First name.
+Author Surname, First Name.
 Year of publication.
 “Title of article.”
-Magazine Title, Month day and year of publication, page numbers (if available).
+Magazine Title, date of publication, page numbers (if available).
 DOI/URL/Database name.

 Reference list example